robenkleene/development-references/languages/c/c-struct.md

 struct point pt;
 ```

-A `struct` variable can be declared and initialized at once by providing memeber values:
+A `struct` variable can be declared and initialized at once by providing member values:

 ``` c
 struct point maxpt = { 320, 200 };